pism/pism/examples/mismip/mismip3d/README.md

 			     resolutionmode=6: 16.6km
 			     If no option is set, standard resolution of 16.6 km is used.
 Note that the computational domain is doubled in both directions to 1600km x 100km to omit the implementation of boundary conditions along symmerty lines, but for additional computational cost.

 The initial ice sheet configuration from which the Stnd-experiment is started has the constant thickness of 500 meters.
-For all experiments, the ice shelf is cut off at the distance of x=700 km (option -ocean_kill) from the center of the computational domain, where the stress boundary condition is applied.
+For all experiments, the ice shelf is cut off at the distance of x=700 km (option `-calving ocean_kill`) from the center of the computational domain, where the stress boundary condition is applied.

 Implementation details